Walnut Creek Employment Attorneys

 You should be able to earn your paycheck in a way that is safe, fair, and lawful.
 As an employee working in the state of California, you are entitled to certain legal protections.
 Unfortunately, some unscrupulous employers will attempt to exploit employees’ lack of familiarity with their rights.
 Other employers may intimidate employees into not filing complaints when misconduct occurs.

 If you believe your workplace rights have been violated or you have become involved in a dispute with your employer, our experienced Walnut Creek employment lawyers are ready to assist you.
-Our team at Ratner Molineaux is extensively familiar with labor and employment law at the state and federal levels and has been involved in hundreds of jury trials.
-No matter your situation, we can provide the aggressive and intelligent representation you deserve.
+Get in touch with us today to tell us about your case.

 We offer our legal services in English and Spanish.